AlbertoTalavan/TS_RWbootcamp_2020/Week01/Week01_README.md

 ---
 ---

 ## 01-rgbColorPicker app

+**Previous considerations**
+I used the AutoLayout and the StoryBoard as required for this assignment.
+It is optimized for and iPhone SE screen size but it can be run on any iPhone supporting iOS13.

+I could do adjust the screen for any screen resolution doing it programatically but I choose do it with StoryBoard just to practice the *AutoLayout* there and the *vary for traits*

-I have made some changes to the original assignment:
+I have made some changes to the original assignment (and here is why):
-- The sliders default position is the one that make the white colour in each color model (rgb:255,255,255 or hsb:0,0,100).
+- The sliders default position **now is** the one that make the **white colour** in each colour model (rgb:255,255,255 or hsb:0,0,100).
-  That is because iOS devices can be in light or dark mode and **I am using UIColor.Label for the app texts**.
-That means if the **device is in light mode** and the **sliders default** to the leftmost position...(that **means black color** in both rgb and hsb) we will not be able to read any text of any label at this momment because the "Label" color for "light mode" is black
+  That is because iOS devices can be in both light or dark mode and **I am using UIColor.Label for the texts**.
+That means if the **device is in light mode** and the **sliders default** to the leftmost position...(that **means black colour** in both rgb and hsb) **we will not be able to read any text of any label** because the ".Label" colour for "light mode" is black
-- The background of the app is changing color in real time as we move any slider.
-I think it is a better way of see what is happening as you move any one of the sliders
+- The background of the app is changing colour in real time as we move any slider.
+I think it is a better way of see what is happening as you move any one of the sliders so,
-- When int the AlertView we hit the ok action (called "like it") we do not assign the colour to the background, instead **we**
+- When, in the AlertView, we hit the ok action (called "like it") we do not assign the colour to the background, instead
-  **assign the colour to a view containing the Color Name Label** where we are showing the name we just gave to that colour.
+  **we assign the colour to a view containing the Color Name Label** where we are showing the name we just gave to that
+  colour.
-  This is because as we are changing constantly the background color the only way to maintain our last "setted color" in the UI is keeping it in some place... and I think this view is almost the best one!
+  This is because as we are changing constantly the background colour, the only way to maintain our last "setted colour" in sight is keeping it in some place... and I think this kind of container view is almost the best one!

-#### The original assignment:
+#### The original assignment requirements:
-The task is to create an app that allows users to color the background of the app.
-To do that we will choose between RGB or HSB (both are different color model representations) and using the 3 different components of the model of our election we will create this background color.
+The task is to create an app that allows users to colour the background of the app.
+To do that we will choose between RGB or HSB (both are different colour model representations) and using the 3 different components of the model of our election we will create this background colour.

 The UI should consist of the following:
 - A label near the top of the view (for displaying a color name)